gtponce9/ECE425_Final_Project/README.md

 - **Function:**
   Serves as the main controller for the system.
 - **Role in System:**
-  Initializes the BME280 sensor, reads sensor data, processes measurements, and handles communication with a host PC over USB/UART.
+  Initializes the BME280 sensor, reads sensor data, processes measurements, and handles communication with a host PC over SPI.

 ---